 The B.A. in Organizational Leadership requires a minimum of 123 semester credits.
-Students must complete all of the College's General Education requirements plus a core of 36 semester credits:
+Students must complete all of the College's General Education requirements plus a core of 39 semester credits: All students are required to take the following courses (15 credits):

-• OL 101 Judeo-Christian Perspectives on Leadership 3
+OL 101 Judeo-Christian Perspectives on Leadership 3

-٠ OL 499 Capstone Project 3
+OL 499 Capstone Project 3

-• PY 203 Conflict Management and Resolution 3
+PY 203 Conflict Management and Resolution 3

-• SO 103 Diversity and Intercultural Communication 3
+SO 103 Diversity and Intercultural Communication 3

-• SO 203 Group Dynamics 3
+SO 203 Group Dynamics 3

-min imum of five courses from the following list (15 credits):
+Students are also required to take a minimum of five courses from the following list (15 credits):

-• BU 301 Human Resource Management 3
+BU 301 Human Resource Management 3

+• OL 201 Leadership and Management Theory 2

-• OL 301 Leadership and Management Theory 3
+- OL 301 Leadership and Management Theory 3

 ٠ OL 303 The Leader and Group Performance 3

 ٠ OL 305 Strategic Planning 3

 ٠ OL 401 Leading Change for Organizational Development 3

-• OL 403 Organizational Ethics and Social Responsibility 3
+٠ OL 403 Organizational Ethics and Social Responsibility 3

 • OL 407 The Leader as Mentor and Coach 3

 ٠ OL 411 Team Leadership Development 3

+OL 411 Team Leadership Development

-rem aining three (3) major courses may come from the list above and/or the following list (9 credits)):
+A remaining three (3) required major courses may come from the list above and/or the following list (9 credits):

-٠ BU 201 Principles of Economics 3
+• BU 201 Principles of Economics 3

-٠ BU 307 Principles of Marketing 3
+• BU 307 Principles of Marketing 3

-٠ BU 401 Project Management 3
+• BU 401 Project Management 3

-٠ BU 406 Business Law 3
+• BU 406 Business Law 3

-٠ HC 401 Healthcare Law & Ethics 3

-٠ HC 403 Healthcare Public Relations & Marketing Methods 3

-٠ OL 313 Christian Education Administration 3
+• ED 305 Church Education Administration 3

-٠ OL 409 The Church and Law 3
+• OL 409 Introduction to American Church and Non-Profit Law 3

-٠ MS 401 Indigenous Church and Leadership Development 3
+• MS 401 Indigenous Church and Leadership Development 3

-٠ PY 301 Social Psychology 3
+• PY 301 Social Psychology 3

-• PY 413 Industrial and Organizational Psychology
+• PY 413 Industrial and Organizational Psychology 3

-Degree Concentrations

-If they wish to do so, organizational leadership majors may choose a degree concentration area from Business Leadership, Healthcare Administration, Ministry Leadership, Missions Leadership, Music Leadership, or Psychology Leadership.

-Remaining credit requirements may be fulfilled through electives.
-A minimum of 48 total hours of the degree must be 300 or 400 level courses (or equivalent).
+• Remaining 36 hours of credit requirements will be fulfilled through electives.
+A minimum of 27 total hours of the degree must be 300- or 400-level courses (or equivalent).